Amartya-Duke/Cowin-Helper/README.md

 - Authenticate using OTP and Auto read OTP.
 - Check for available slots (by district).
 The flag USE_PUBLIC_API at config.py acts as switch for using Public or Protected API.
 - Periodically check for slots-availability and notify via SMS once slot becomes available. <i>(Using Protected API requires re-auth every 15mins)</i>
 - Auto-book slot.
-Booking slot requires captcha to be filled which requires a manual intervention, hence it cannot be automated.
+Booking slot requires captcha to be filled which requires a manual intervention.
 However, this tool will open up a browser tab landing at Cowin portal immediately once slots become available.

 To use the auto read OTP feature: